The Royal Society Advisory Committee on Mathematics Education held its 2018 conference on Tuesday 17 July.

 Conference delegates discussed how different communities can work together to:

 - facilitate progression in mathematics from early years to primary;

 - enhance professional learner journeys for teachers of mathematics;

 - strengthen post-16 mathematics pathways;

 - signal the value of mathematics across all phases of education.

-This conference will appeal to policy makers, researchers, teachers, employers, funders, professional associations and others.
+The conference welcomed a broad variety of guests from policy makers to researchers, teachers, employers, funders, professional associations and others.

 - The Rt Hon Elizabeth Truss MP, Chief Secretary to the Treasury

 - Paul Kett, Director General for Education Standards, DfE

 Panel Discussion: Signalling the value of mathematics: Making informed choices at all stages